Home (Contact Info)

 Telescope viewing nights were a huge bonus for me.
 I was also given the opportunity to be a Supplemental Instruction leader under Dr. P. Helminger and work as a physics tutor which well-prepared me to teach as a graduate student.
 Those four years as an undergrad were busy busy busy, but I did manage to graduate with my B.S. in physics (math minor) in 2002 as Summa Cum Laude.
 Phew!

 Since childhood, 3rd grade to be precise, I have wanted to be an astronomer/astrophycist; however, I was encouraged (and rightfully so!) to pursue a physics degree rather than an astronomy degree because it allows for a wider range of opportunities.
 Fortunately, I was able to participate in the University of Wyoming's Summer Undergraduate Research Assistantship Program (SURAP) during the summer of 2001 where I was given the opportunity to work at two observatories, RBO and WIRO.
-I had such a great experience with the area (Vedauwoo being one of my most beloved places on Earth) and loved the direct work in astrophysics so much that I decided to go back as a graduate student.
+I had such a great experience with the area (Vedauwoo being one of my most beloved places on Earth!) and loved the direct work in astrophysics so much that I decided to go back as a graduate student.

 While there I worked with Dr. Ron Canterna and Dr. Jay Norris (GSFC) in the very exciting world of Gamma Ray Bursts.
 For more information, see my (way outdated!)
 GRB Research page.
 I did find some time to play in the Rockies of Colorado and Wyoming (Pics) during my 3+ years at UW which helped me deal with the stress of a divorce and being separated for long periods of time from my daughters.
 I also spent the summer of 2003 at Goddard Space Flight Center (GSFC) working under Dr. Norris on data reduction/analysis for the WIRO-Goddard Infrared camera and relativistic hydrodynamic codes used to model GRBs.
 I am eternally grateful for that opportunity.
 I learned so much under an incredibly supportive and educated advisor.
 While my experiences at UW are invaluable, it turned out to not be the most suitable working environment for me.
-It is unfortunate that I was not able to stay and complete the work that I had started and rather enjoyed doing there, but I opted to receive my M.S. in physics with an emphasis in astronomy from the University of Wyoming in December 2004.
+It is unfortunate that I was not able to stay and complete the work that I had started and rather enjoyed doing there, but I opted to receive my M.S. in physics with an emphasis in astronomy from the University of Wyoming in December 2004 and move on.

-Circumstances being what they may, I decided to change schools in pursuit of a Ph.D. which is why I am now at Montana State University -- a career move I have not regretted.
+Circumstances being what they may, I decided to change schools in pursuit of a Ph.D. which is how I ended up at Montana State University -- a career move I have not regretted.
 Bozeman, MT is one of the most beautiful cities on the map as it is nestled in a valley completely surrounded by mountain ranges only 80 miles from Yellowstone and only a few hours from the Grand Teton and Glacier National Parks (pics).
 I am not a downhill skier, which is pretty taboo here next to the Big Sky and Bridger ski resorts, but the summer hiking and the winter cross-country skiing are spectacular!
 From my house I can be back-country hiking in less than 30 minutes.
 If only summer were longer than 3 months!
 The Physics department has also far exceeded my expectations.
-I have willfully been sucked into MSU's internationally renowned Solar Physics research group under my new advisor, Dr. David McKenzie.
+I have willfully been sucked into MSU's internationally renowned Solar Physics research group under a new advisor, Dr. David McKenzie.

 Quinn